-Watkins, a Democrat, was the representative for Tennessee's 1st congressional district from 1857 to 1859.
+Watkins was the representative for Tennessee’s 1st congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1849 to Mar 1859, Watkins missed 481 of 2,304 roll call votes, which is 20.9%.
 This is on par with the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.